Gayatrimurali/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

            ]'
     ```

-> Note: For Git Bash users, this command may fail when resource IDs are misinterpreted as file paths because they begin with `/`.
+   > **Note**: For Git Bash users, this command may fail when resource IDs are misinterpreted as file paths because they begin with `/`.
-> If the above command fails, try setting MSYS_NO_PATHCONV using:
+   > - If the above command fails, try setting MSYS_NO_PATHCONV using:
-> `run this command on the terminal **export MSYS_NO_PATHCONV=1** and rerun the diagonstic configure command.
+   > - run this command on the terminal **export MSYS_NO_PATHCONV=1** and rerun the diagonstic configure command.

-### Task 3: Configure Application Configuration Service
+### Task 3: Configure Application Configuration Service and Tanzu Build Service

 1. Create a configuration repository for Application Configuration Service using the Azure CLI.